-Each year, our CEO and the members of the Board agree upon a set of objectives addressing the following areas specified in our Corporate Governance Guidelines:
+Each year, our CEO and the members of the Board agree upon a set of objectives addressing the following areas:

-- Leadership and vision;
+- · Leadership and vision;

 - Integrity;

-- Keeping the Board informed on matters affecting Halliburton;
+- · Keeping the Board informed on matters affecting Halliburton;

 - Performance of the business;

 - Development and implementation of initiatives that provide long-term economic benefits;

 - Accomplishment of strategic objectives; and

 - Development of management.

-The Board determined that Mr. Miller met these objectives in 2018 through the following achievements:
+The Board determined that Mr. Miller met these objectives in 2019 through the following achievements: